 Member Engagement Groups

 In its earlier days, these groups were called committees, but as the congregation has emerged, it’s become clear that these groups are best defined as engagement opportunities for our membership, not as committees that provide advice to the Board or Staff or as governing arms of the Board of Trustees:

 Caring Community: Supporting members in times of need.

 Kitchen Community: Building community through cooking.

-New Member Welcoming: Offering avenues for engagement for new members.
+Board Engagement Task Force: Offering avenues for engagement for new members.

 Landscaping: Providing activities for members to help on the grounds of Bet Shalom.

 Book Club: The Bet Shalom Book Club reads a diverse range of texts, from novels to non-fiction.
 CLICK HERE for list of books read as of June 2019.